Search Engine Optimization: Simplified Guide to SEO Categories

 → Off-page SEO

-This type of search engine optimization is all about increasing your chances of success on the harder to control aspects outside your website.
+This type of SEO is all about increasing your chances of success on the harder to control aspects that are not apart of your site.
 These elements help tell search engines what people think about your company.

 Link Building is an essential factor in the health of a website, and high-quality backlinks are challenging to get.